DjebaliSonia/CluseringSPARQLQuery/Clustering/Readme.md

-Hierarchical clustering method :  for not empty setof SPARQL query results by querying a given RDF base is composed followingthis four steps :
+Hierarchical clustering method :  for not empty set of SPARQL query results by querying a given RDF base this pour approach is composed following this four steps :

 1. Retrieve in the RDF base the neighborhood result of each resource of result.
 2. Generate all different possible maximal descriptive patterns based on allneighborhood results from step 1.